samihaija/tf-fsvd/README.md

     python3 implementations/linkpred_asymproj.py

-You can append flag `--help` to above to change options such as the dataset or the SVD rank.
+You can append flag `--help` to above to see which flags you can set for changing the dataset or the SVD rank.

 You can run sweep on svd rank, for each of those datasets, by invoking: